 PySpark StructType & StructField classes are used to programmatically specify the schema to the DataFrame and create complex columns like nested struct, array, and map columns.
-StructType is a collection of StructField’s that defines column name, column data type, boolean to specify if the field can be nullable or not and metadata.
+StructType is a collection of StructField objects that defines column name, column data type, boolean to specify if the field can be nullable or not and metadata.

 In this article, I will explain different ways to define the structure of DataFrame using StructType with PySpark examples.
 Though PySpark infers a schema from data, sometimes we may need to define our own column names and data types and this article explains how to define simple, nested, and complex schemas.

-1. StructType – Defines the structure of the Dataframe
+1. StructType – Defines the structure of the DataFrame

 StructType is a collection or list of StructField objects.

-PySpark printSchema() method on the DataFrame shows StructType columns as struct
+PySpark printSchema() method on the DataFrame shows StructType columns as struct.

 2. StructField – Defines the metadata of the DataFrame column

-class to define the columns which include column name(String), column type (DataType), nullable column (Boolean) and metadata (MetaData)
+PySpark provides pyspark.sql.types import StructField class to define the columns which include column name(String), column type (DataType), nullable column (Boolean) and metadata (MetaData)

 3. Using PySpark StructType & StructField with DataFrame